Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 19 November

-A Russian strike on two apartment buildings killed at lest 28 people and left 16 others missing in Ternopil.
+A Russian strike on two apartment buildings killed 38 people in Ternopil.

 Ukrainian drone struck the Novomichurinsk State District Power Plant in Ryazan Oblast, resulting in at least seven explosions.
-Ryazan Oil Refinery was also attacked by drones with local reporting explosions and fire in the grounds of the oil refinery.
-The Ilsky oil refinery, in Krasnodar Krai, was struck by drones with locals reporting “multiple explosions” at the facility.
+Ryazan Oil Refinery was also attacked by drones with locals reporting explosions and fire in the grounds of the oil refinery.
+The Ilsky oil refinery in Krasnodar Krai was struck by drones with locals reporting "multiple explosions" at the facility.